 8-I.D.
-LIFE THREATENING CONDITIONS [24 CFR 982.404(a)]
+LIFE THREATENING CONDITIONS

 HUD requires the PHA to define life threatening conditions and to notify the owner or the family (whichever is responsible) of the corrections required.
 The responsible party must correct life threatening conditions within 24 hours of PHA notification.